lockettnb/arduino_cmd_line/README.md

 that compiles the core source files and combines them into a library.

-+ The result of the compile/archive process are installed into "lib" and "include" directories in my teensy project source directory.
++ The result of the compile/archive process are installed into "lib" and "include" directories in my project source directory.

 + Each project has a makefile (copy of makefile_project-18.5) that links to this core library and the core header files.
 This makefile uses the tools